Emotional Detachment Timeline After a Breakup: What to Expect

 Emotional detachment rarely happens all at once.

 Most people do not wake up one morning completely over someone.
-What usually happens instead is more gradual: the bond loses intensity in stages.
+What usually happens instead is more gradual: the bond loses intensity in stages, often before you fully realize it.

 This emotional detachment timeline explains what often changes from the first days after a breakup through the following months, why some stages feel confusing, and what “moving on” actually looks like in real life.